Fikri248/wabot-groq/README.md

 If `lanjut` returns no active list, send a fresh query such as `daftar produk`.

-## Code Quality Findings

-Strengths:

-- Clear separation between dataset loading (`lib/dataset.js`) and retrieval (`lib/rag.js`).
-- Deterministic routing covers the most important store workflows without relying on the LLM.
-- Pagination state preserves sorted/filtered product lists per chat.
-- Safety filters reduce accidental product retrieval for unrelated, math, coding, and admin-style messages.
-- Dataset transformation creates useful semantic documents from raw CSV rows.

-Risks and maintainability concerns:

-- `server-v2.js` is large and owns many responsibilities: server, bot lifecycle, routing, formatting, API endpoints, and pagination.
-- Intent detection is regex-heavy and may require ongoing tuning for new query patterns.
-- Logs are verbose and can include user message content and prompt previews.
-- Dashboard and API endpoints do not have authentication.
-- Pagination and handled-message state are memory-only.
-- No automated test suite is currently configured.
-- RAG retrieval is local lexical scoring, not embedding-based semantic search.
-- CSV parsing is custom and may not cover every edge case of complex CSV files.

 ## Runtime Behavior Notes

 - `DatasetManager` loads datasets once at startup.